 If left without treatment, tooth decay or gum problems can lead to pain, issues with self-confidence, and tooth loss, consequently leading to inability to chew properly, speech and enunciation problems, and can make a person’s social interactions more challenging.

+Dental prices can be expensive, which is why good preventative care is important.
 Good oral hygiene -both at home and in the dentist’s office- can prevent these problems and protect your teeth and gums as you age, the following are some of the best practices that can keep your teeth and gums healthy.

 1- Brushing Your Teeth